pycalphad/pycalphad/docs/examples/UsingCalculationResults.rst

 -  ``vertex``: The vertex is the index of the phase in equilibrium.
 The vertex has no inherent physical meaning.
-There will automatically be enough to describe the number of phases present in any equilibria calculated, impliying that vertex can never be large enough to invalidate Gibbs phase rule.
+There will automatically be enough to describe the number of phases present in any equilibria calculated, implying that vertex can never be large enough to invalidate Gibbs phase rule.

 There are also at least six Data variables:

 -  ``Phase``: The string name of the phase in equilibrium at the conditions.
 There are as many as ``len(vertex)`` phases.
-Any time there are fewer phases in equilibrium than the indicies described by ``vertex``, the values of phase are paded by ``''``, e.g. for a single phase region for FCC\_A1, the values of Phase will be ``['FCC_A1', '']``.
+Any time there are fewer phases in equilibrium than the indices described by ``vertex``, the values of phase are paded by ``''``, e.g. for a single phase region for FCC\_A1, the values of Phase will be ``['FCC_A1', '']``.
 When more than one phase is present, it is